Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 What causes the strategy execution gap?

-• Failing to align the strategy with company vision and values
+• Not aligning business strategy with company vision and values

-• Poorly defining priorities, and/or having too many of them
+• Poorly defining priorities or having too many of them

-• Basing plans on faulty assumptions over facts (i.e. bad data or poor interpretation)
+• Basing plans on biases or faulty assumptions, including bad data or poor interpretations

 • Neglecting to translate objectives into clear and actionable steps